escalant3/ember-data-tastypie-adapter/README.md

 ## Motivation
 - django-tastypie is one of the most widely used libraries to provide a REST interface from a django App.
 - The ember-data default RESTAdapter does not follow the conventions used in django-tastypie.
-- Instead of forcing the Django developer to adapt tastypie to ember-data conventions, this adapter does the dirty work.
+- Instead of forcing the django developer to adapt tastypie to ember-data conventions, this adapter does the dirty work.

 ## Usage